 Chudleigh Knighton C of E Primary School’s Ethos Team

-The Ethos team works alongside Miss Dorrington and Reverend Paul with other members of the community and parents on the Committee.
+The Ethos team works alongside Mrs Charlotte Perkins and Maren Hedermann with other members of the community, our school prayer leaders and spiritual leaders on the Committee.
 We support other pupils in the school during our Collective Worship where we use ‘prayer beads’.
 We look after the School’s Prayer Tree which any child in the school can tie a leaf or ribbon prayer onto.
-We attend meetings with children from up to 8 different schools at the various Ethos Days which are held throughout our Federation area.
-Together we create prayers, poems and displays which reflect the Christian Values of the School.
+We attend meetings with children from Federation and local schools at the various Ethos Days which are held throughout our Federation area.
+Together we create prayers, poems, displays and lead services which reflect the Christian Ethos and vision of our School.

 Easter Ethos Morning